felixstrobel/tryhackme/overpass/README.md

 ## Task 1

-<i>To get some informations about the system we can make a simple [nmap](https://nmap.org) scan.
-Using the `-sC` flag to use the default scripts and the `-sV` flag to determine versions of the services.<br>
+<i>To get some information on the system we can perform a simple [nmap](https://nmap.org) scan.
+Using the `-sC` flag means using the default scripts.
+The `-sV` flag determines the versions of the services.<br>
 The full command looks like this: `nmap -sC -sV MACHINE_IP`<br>
-After scanning we can see a ssh and an http service running.</i>
+After scanning we can see an ssh and an http service running.</i>

 <pre>
 PORT   STATE SERVICE VERSION